Cosmin1907/Project4-Restaurant-On-The-Sea/README.md

 These measures help protect the application from unauthorized access and ensure that sensitive information is handled securely.

 ## The-Surface-Plane

 ### Design

 ### Colour-Scheme
+The primary color scheme of the website features a rich black background (#1a1814), complemented by white text (#FFF) for readability.
+Accents of gold (#cda45e) are applied to links, buttons, and hover effects, adding a touch of elegance throughout the site.

 ### Typography
+The website utilizes the Roboto font for body text, ensuring a clean and modern look.
+The Playfair Display font is employed for headings, providing a sophisticated contrast.
+Both fonts are imported from Google Fonts into the stylesheet.

 ### Imagery
+The main image is prominently displayed in the middle part of the home page, sourced from a royalty-free image site, creating a visually inviting element for visitors.

+### Layout and Structure
+This project is built upon the Restaurantly v3.1.0 template from BootstrapMade.com, with tailored adjustments to align with the project requirements.
+The layout is responsive, ensuring an optimal viewing experience across various devices.

 ## Technolgies